henrylukito/db2/README.md

 Aside from editing and ensuring the files and dict objects are consistent, the module currently doesn't do much when it comes to querying/data analysis.

-You can use various Python features to query the dict objects like a database.
+To start with, you can use various Python features to query the dict objects like a database.

 ### Examples: